Population forecast

 report

-What does the survey entail?
+What does the research entail?

 Target

 The population forecasts aim to describe the most likely future development of the Dutch population.
 Three long-term forecasts are made: the Population Forecast, the Key Population Forecast and the Household Forecast.
-In collaboration with the Netherlands Environmental Assessment Agency (PBL), CBS also makes a Regional Forecast of the number of inhabitants and households per municipality for the medium-term.

 The Population Forecast concerns the size and composition of the Dutch population up to 2070.
 The population count (number of inhabitants by age, sex and migration background) relates to January 1st of the forecast year.
 The demographic events (birth, death, immigration, emigration) relate to the development during the forecast year.
 The Key Population Forecast only concerns the population count and demographic events (birth, death, immigration and emigration) by age and sex.
 The Household Forecast describes the development of the number of households by type (one-person households, couples, single parent household, etc.) and of the number of inhabitants by household position (single, child living at home, etc.).
 Both households and individuals are further differentiated by age and marital status.